mbivert/zm/DONE.md

 	.
 	See also @cache-loaded-dicts: I thought caching (file downloading) was an issue, but data file loading is also problematic.
+	.
+	Perms scheme has been kept simple but useful (public/private)

 	FTR:
 		http.HandleFunc("/data/get", func(w http.ResponseWriter, r *http.Request) {